-The information about financing, bonding and insurance supports an upward step 2 adjustment in ADOT's overall annual goal for DBE participation in FAA-funded contracts.
+The information about financing and bonding supports an upward step 2 adjustment in ADOT's overall annual goal for DBE participation in FAA-funded contracts.

 4. Other factors.
-The Federal DBE Program suggests that federal aid recipients also examine "other factors" when determining whether to make any step 2 adjustments to their base figure.5
+The Federal DBE Program suggests that federal aid recipients also examine "other factors" when determining whether to make any step 2 adjustments to their base figure.
+11

-Among the "other factors" examined in this disparity study was the success of MBE/WBEs relative to majority-owned businesses in the Arizona marketplace.
-There is quantitative evidence that certain groups of MBE/WBEs are less successful than majority-owned firms, and face greater barriers in the marketplace, even after considering neutral factors.
-Chapter 4 of the 2015 Disparity Study summarizes that evidence and Appendix H presents supporting quantitative analyses.
-There is also qualitative evidence of barriers to the success of minority- and women-owned businesses, as summarized in Chapter 4 of the 2015 Study.
-Some of this qualitative information suggests that discrimination on the basis of race, ethnicity and gender affects minority- and women-owned firms in the Arizona transportation contracting industry.
+Among the "other factors" examined in this study was the success of MBE/WBEs relative to majority-owned businesses in the Arizona marketplace.
+There is quantitative and qualitative evidence that certain groups of MBE/WBEs are less successful than majority-owned firms, and face greater barriers in the marketplace, even after considering neutral factors.